 - Two small plastic canisters with lids – one with a small amount of rice and the other with sand

-First to capture her interest were the juice bottles.
+When it came time to explore, the first items to capture her interest were the juice bottles.
 AJ would shake one and then the other, then return to the first.
-As she continued to explore the other objects in the basket she would return again and again to shaking the bottles.
-They have quickly become much loved ‘toys’ and I will definitely be adding more with different objects inside that generate a range of different sounds when shaken.
+As she continued to explore the other objects in the basket she would return again and again to shaking these two bottles.
+They have quickly become much loved ‘toys’ and I will definitely be adding more with different objects inside that generate a broader range of sounds when shaken.

-The spoon is used to bang the pot and the juice bottles.
-The wooden tapping stick is enthusiastically banged on many of the objects in the basket.
+The spoon used to bang the pot and the juice bottles.
+The wooden tapping stick was enthusiastically banged on many of the objects in the basket.

-It’s wonderful to watch her compare the noises made as she bangs on one object and then another.
+It was wonderful to watch her compare the noises made as she banged on one object and then another.

-One thing I have enjoyed with this basket is watching Immy come along later to explore the basket herself, interacting with AJ and exposing her to even more ways to combine the objects to make noise (for example, banging the pot lids together).
+One thing I have enjoyed with this basket is watching Immy (who is now five years old) come along later to explore the basket herself, interacting with AJ and exposing her to even more ways to combine the objects to make noise (for example, banging the pot lids together).
 This basket has been lots of shaky, bangy, tappy, noisy fun!

 Tell me what fascinates your baby or toddler right now.